Rockies vs. Dodgers: Odds, spread, over/under - September 26

 Rockies vs. Dodgers Betting Trends and Insights

-- The moneyline for this contest implies a 71.4% chance of a victory for Los Angeles.
+- The oddsmakers' moneyline implies a 71.4% chance of a victory for Los Angeles.

-- The Dodgers went 6-2 over the eight games they were a moneyline favorite in their last 10 matchups.
+- The Dodgers were favored on the moneyline for nine of their last 10 games, and they went 6-3 in those matchups.

-- In its last 10 matchups, Los Angeles and its opponents combined to go over the run total two times (all 10 of the games had set totals).
+- In its last 10 outings (all had set totals), Los Angeles combined with its opponents to hit the over on the run total one time.

-- The Rockies have been underdogs in 139 games this season and have come away with the win 51 times (36.7%) in those contests.
+- The Rockies have been victorious in 52, or 37.1%, of the 140 contests they have been chosen as underdogs in this season.

 - The Rockies have won all of their 22 games in which they were named as at least a +200 moneyline underdog.